huggingface/transformers/docs/source/en/model_doc/aria.md

 Aria is an open multimodal-native model with best-in-class performance across a wide range of multimodal, language, and coding tasks.
 It has a Mixture-of-Experts architecture, with respectively 3.9B and 3.5B activated parameters per visual token and text token.

+The abstract from the paper is the following:

+*Information comes in diverse modalities.
+Multimodal native AI models are essential to integrate real-world information and deliver comprehensive understanding.
+While proprietary multimodal native models exist, their lack of openness imposes obstacles for adoptions, let alone adaptations.
+To fill this gap, we introduce Aria, an open multimodal native model with best-in-class performance across a wide range of multimodal, language, and coding tasks.
+Aria is a mixture-of-expert model with 3.9B and 3.5B activated parameters per visual token and text token, respectively.
+It outperforms Pixtral-12B and Llama3.2-11B, and is competitive against the best proprietary models on various multimodal tasks.
+We pre-train Aria from scratch following a 4-stage pipeline, which progressively equips the model with strong capabilities in language understanding, multimodal understanding, long context window, and instruction following.
+We open-source the model weights along with a codebase that facilitates easy adoptions and adaptations of Aria in real-world applications.*

 This model was contributed by [m-ric](https://huggingface.co/m-ric).
 The original code can be found [here](https://github.com/rhymes-ai/Aria).